 Mosswool® can be locally composted or recycled

 Mosswool® is made of rapidly renewable sphagnum moss.
-Sphagnum moss is harvested with a special patented Light Sphagnum Removal technique (LSR technique) developed by EcoMoss Oy, who is a member of Novarbo.
+Sphagnum moss is harvested with a special patented Light Sphagnum Removal technique (LSR technique) developed by EcoMoss Oy, who is part of Biolan Group.
 LSR technique harvests only a part of the living moss, presses water out the moss and returns this water back to the bog biotope.
 The surface of the bog is not skimmed bare, so there remains plenty of spores to regrow new moss.
 To enhance the growing process, auxiliary buds regrow from the remaining layers.
 Hence the re-growth takes place both from the surface by spores and from the remaining moss layer by buds.
-After LSR harvesting, the bogs return to their former state within three years.
+After LSR harvesting, the bogs return to their former state within a few years.

 LSR moss harvesting: